Sunand-e/Zanda-wiki/Local-development-setup.md

 `npm run dev`

-The frontend dev environment should be available at: `127.0.0.1:3001`
+- The frontend dev environment should be available at: `127.0.0.1:3001`

+- The credentials for the 'Super Admin' user account are available in https://github.com/eLearning-Plus/MemberHub/blob/main/db/seeds.rb